jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

 Far from the automated station in *Where No Man Has Gone Before*, the miners here have the authority to negotiate, have the upper hand in negotiations, and don't seem predisposed to helping.
 It's almost as if the few miners make up a sovereign government that Kirk's superiors consider a peer.
 Childress at least believes that he has some political authority beyond the colony and thinks his word is enough to get charges outside of his jurisdiction dropped.
 Given Mudd's earlier prediction of being rich enough to take command of the *Enterprise*, it's possible that Childress is talking about buying Mudd's freedom.
 Of course, it's also possible that Childress has an inflated opinion of his power, since Kirk is able to point out the political ramifications of taking a stand against the government; no matter how rich they are, they rely on government-run ships and services to survive.

 But assuming that Childress is correct, one wonders what the fallout was for the use Kirk made of Delta Vega, not to mention the cost of the resulting destruction and possible damage to space travel.
-After all, to stop Mitchell, they destroyed and presumably quarantined an important lithium [cracking](https://en.wikipedia.org/wiki/Cracking_(chemistry)) station.
+After all, to stop Mitchell, they destroyed and presumably quarantined an important lithium {% wiki Cracking_%28chemistry%29|cracking|en %} station.

 In addition to that, the miners being willing to "swap" for the women strongly implies that they are, in fact, just considered property.